patricktokeeffe/crbasic-examples/tsi/flowmeter_404x/readme.md

 ## Model 4040/4043/4045 Thermal Mass Flowmeter

 For very fast (e.g. 10Hz) data acquisition, binary communication is suggested.
+Otherwise, plain-text (ASCII) communication is preferable.

+### Plain-text (ASCII) serial comms

+The program [`tsi4043_ascii.cr6`](tsi4043_ascii.cr6) demonstrates plain-text data acquisition from a TSI model 4043 flowmeter.
+It also demonstrates real-time derivation of the Reynolds number (turbulence indicator) and an estimate of the sample travel (lag) time through the inlet line.

 ### Binary serial comms